Penalties for Late Filing of Income Tax Return

 Depending on the kind of taxpayer and the source of income, several tax return filing deadlines apply in India.
 The due date for filing income tax returns for the preceding financial year (April to March) for individuals and Hindu Undivided Families (HUFs) who are exempt from tax audit is July 31 of the following year.

-The due date for filing income tax returns for taxpayers who must submit to a tax audit, such as firms and professionals, is normally September 30th of the following year.
+The due date for filing income tax returns for taxpayers who are subject to a tax audit, such as businesses and professionals, is typically September 30 of the following year.

-Taxpayers should be aware that the government may vary the deadlines for submitting income tax returns, so it is wise to remain up to current on any modifications or deadline adjustments.
+Taxpayers should be aware that the government may adjust the deadlines for submitting income tax returns, so it is wise to stay up to date on any modifications or deadline changes.
 As was previously mentioned, fines and interest fees may be assessed for failure to submit income tax returns by the deadline.
-To prevent these repercussions, individuals should try their best to file their income tax forms by the deadline or earlier.
+To prevent these repercussions, individuals should strive to file their income tax forms by the deadline or earlier.

 Ways to file returns on time